jrsupplee/mailinabox-extra/README.md

 Changes
 -------

+### v0.43-extra-0.13-beta

+* Fix problem with the dns authentication scripts for Let's Encrypt crashing the DNS server.

 ### v0.43-extra-0.12-beta

 * Fix bug introduced by last version.
 Remove `postfix` parameters associated with POSTSRSD instead of setting them to blank.